 Cottage Cheese Breakfast Muffins with Mushrooms and Feta

 Cottage Cheese Breakfast Muffins with Mushrooms and Feta are one of my long-time breakfast obsessions to grab for a quick breakfast!
+See tips in the recipe for making a version of these muffins that’s Keto and gluten-free!

 I’m impressed when I talk to people who come up with a weekly meal plan.
 That’s not a skill I’ve perfected, although I’m always trying to be better about having a plan for what to eat!
 But mostly I find myself getting obsessed with a certain dish and eating it for a few days in a row.
 And for breakfast, Low-Carb Muffins and Breakfast Muffins are what I eat over and over, making the muffins on the weekend and eating them all week.